Blog

 • What is your private-pay hourly rate?

 Private home care in Texas typically ranges from $20 to $35 per hour for personal care services, and higher for skilled nursing visits, which are often billed per visit rather than hourly.
-These figures vary by market, level of care, and the credentials of the caregiver providing the service.
 Long-term care insurance policies can cover a significant portion of these costs — but only if the agency is approved to work with your specific carrier.

-Note: home care agencies that provide private-duty or companion services are not the same as Medicare-certified home health agencies, which operate under a physician-ordered plan of care following a qualifying hospitalization.
-Make sure you understand which type of provider your family member needs and which payer sources apply to each.
+Note: private-duty home care agencies are not the same as Medicare-certified home health agencies.
+Clarify which type of provider your family member needs and which payer sources apply before making a final decision on how to choose a home care agency in Burleson or SW Fort Worth.

-Step 5 — Evaluate Caregiver Hiring, Training, and Background Screening Practices
+Step 5: Evaluate Caregiver Hiring, Training, and Background Screening

 The caregiver who arrives at your family member's home is the agency's most direct representative.
-Ask:
+Ask these specific questions:

 • Are all caregivers employees of the agency, or are some independent contractors?